evennia/evennia/docs/latest/_sources/Setup/Settings-Default.md.txt

         "PORT": "",
     }
 }
+# PRAGMA (directives) for the default Sqlite3 database operations.
+This can be used to tweak
+# performance for your setup.
+Don't change this unless you know what # you are doing.
+SQLITE3_PRAGMAS = (
+    "PRAGMA cache_size=10000",
+    "PRAGMA synchronous=1",
+    "PRAGMA count_changes=OFF",
+    "PRAGMA temp_store=2",
+    "PRAGMA journal_mode=WAL",
+)

 # How long the django-database connection should be kept open, in seconds.
 # If you get errors about the database having gone away after long idle
 # periods, shorten this value (e.g. MySQL defaults to a timeout of 8 hrs)